 The ancient Inca Capital is said to have been founded around AD 1100, and since then it has developed into a major commercial and tourism centre of 2750,00 inhabitants most of whom are Quechua speakers.
 The city council has designated Qosqo (Cusco in Quechua) as the offcial dialect.

 Is located in the Andes mountain range at 3,399 m above sea level, it was declared the Historical Capital of Peru.
-It was compared with other places like Choquequirao, Sacsayhuaman, Qenko, Tambomachay, Ollantaytambo and Machu Picchu because it is an architectural jewel because of the way the Incas built it using stones.
+It was compared with other places like Choquequirao ruins, Sacsayhuaman, Qenko, Tambomachay, Ollantaytambo ruins and Machu Picchu city because it is an architectural jewel because of the way the Incas built it using stones.
 The city served as a political, religious and administrative center.

-The department of Cusco also has different tourist attactions like Sacred Valley, considered the best corn production center; Barrio de San Blas, also known as “El Barrio de los artesanos”, Paucartambo, town in which Andean culture is still alive among others.
+The department of Cusco also has different tourist attractions like Sacred Valley Cusco, considered the best corn production center; Barrio de San Blas, also known as “El Barrio de los artesanos”, Paucartambo, town in which Andean culture is still alive among others.

 Today colonial churches, monasteries and convents and extensive precolombian ruins are interspersed with countless hotels, bars and restaurants that cater the hundreds of thousands of visitors.
 Almost every central street has remains of Inca walls, arches and doorways; the perfect Inca stones work now serves as the foundations for more modern dwellings.
 This stonework is tapered upwards (battered): every wall has a perfect line of inclination towards the centre, from bottom to top.The curved stonework of the temple of the Sun, for example, is probably unique in the world.

-Cusco is considered one of the most ancient cities of the continent.
-The name Qosqo in Quechua means “The earth´s navel” There are many myths about the creation of the city. however, it is know that the city existed before the Inca empire (5000 BC). the Spanish foundation of the city took place in 1534.
-Later it was the seat of the first Bishop of the South America and the center of a great cultural activity.
-In Cusco, had one of the most outstanding art school of the worls: the Escuela Cusqueña .
-The basic characteristicof the city is its perfect blend of the urban with the pre-colombian monuments.
-Among the most outstanding places, is the Qoricancha temple, which is located near the Main square.
-This was the centerofthe cult to the Sun God or Inti.
-On top of this temple, the Spanish built the Santo Domingo convent.
-The Cathedral and La Merced Churches are some of the Spanish legacy.
+Cusco is considered one of the most ancient cities on the continent.
+The name Qosqo in Quechua means “The earth’s navel” There are many myths about the creation of the city.
+However, it is known that the city existed before the Inca empire (5000 BC). the Spanish foundation of the city took place in 1534.
+Later it was the seat of the first Bishop of South America and the center of great cultural activity.